GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

 == Defining Dahlian Power

-#figure(
-  caption: [Basic Dahlian Power relationship: Agent A uses means W to influence Agent B's response x.], )[
-  #align(center)[
-    #diagram(
-      node-stroke: .1em,
-      node-fill: agent-fill,
-      spacing: 4em,
-      node((0, 0), [$A$], radius: 2em),
-      edge([$W$], "-|>"),
-      node((1, 0), [$B$], radius: 2em),
-      edge([$x$], "-|>"),
-    )
-  ]
-] <dahlian-power-rel>

 I start with Dahl's influential concept, which I term *#gls("dahlian-power")* to distinguish it from other #gls("power") definitions we'll encounter (@dahlian-power-rel).

 // We will start from Dahl's concept of power.
 However, since we define power differently, we will call Dahl's power "*control*".
 Instead of defining "People", they will be called "Players" to fit in with the later game theory formulations.

 #remark(name: "Dahl's Intuition")[
   Consider two scenarios from the original essay #footnote[
-    The full quote:
-    #quote[
-      Suppose I stand on a street corner and say to myself, "I command all automobile drivers on this street to drive on the right side of the road"; suppose further that all the drivers actually do as I "command" them to do; still, most people will regard me as mentally ill if I insist that I have enough power over automobile drivers to compel them to use the right side of the road.
+    The full quote from the Concept of Power (Dahl 1957): "Suppose I stand on a street corner and say to myself, "I command all automobile drivers on this street to drive on the right side of the road"; suppose further that all the drivers actually do as I "command" them to do; still, most people will regard me as mentally ill if I insist that I have enough power over automobile drivers to compel them to use the right side of the road.
 On the other hand, suppose a policeman is standing in the middle of an intersection a t which most traffic ordinarily moves ahead; he orders all traffic to turn right or left; the traffic moves as he orders it to do.
 Then it accords with what I conceive to be the bedrock idea of power to say that the policeman acting in this particular role evidently has the power to make automobile drivers turn right or left rather than go ahead.
-My intuitive idea of power, then, is something like this: A has power over B to the extent that he can get B to do something that B would not otherwise do. -- Dahl 1957
+My intuitive idea of power, then, is something like this: A has power over B to the extent that he can get B to do something that B would not otherwise do."
-    ]]
+  ]

   1. A person on a street corner "commanding" drivers to use the right side (which they already do)
   2. A police officer directing traffic to turn when it would normally go straight.